SamBahrami/Room_Envelopes/README.md

 ## Notes

-- The two scripts cannot be run in the same environment due to conflicting dependencies between Open3D and PyTorch3D
 - GPU support is recommended for the PyTorch3D rendering step
+- Point clouds are in metric scale from the Open3D processing step
-- Point cloud downsampling in Step 2 uses a configurable voxel size via the `--voxel-size` parameter (default: 0.00125)
+- Point cloud downsampling in Step 2 uses a configurable voxel size via the `--voxel-size` parameter (default: 0.00125) since this is in metric scale this is 1.25mm
-- Each scene will be processed sequentially and output files will be organized by scene name
 - We comply with the CC BY-NC-SA 3.0 license provided by the original Hypersim dataset

 ## Citation

-If you use this dataset in your research, please cite:
+If you use this dataset in your research, please cite our work:

 ```bibtex
 @inproceedings{bahrami2025roomenvelopes,